RETURN TO THE WOMB

 Graph showing the linear positive correlation between the precense of salt and Zeta Potential

 Then temperature has an effect also, but it is not much, and starts to even out.
-However the negative effect of warmer temp is vastly outweighed by the therapeutic effect of the warmer water which lets the skins pores really open up and receive the oxygen.
+However, the therapeutic effect of warmer water, which allows the skin’s pores to open up and receive oxygen, significantly outweighs the negative impact of higher temperatures.

 Graph showing the correlation between temperature and Zeta Potential